 Thatcher and RUC still in view

-Mr Adams’s claim that ‘republicanism has never been stronger’ must have rung more than a little hallow with those members of Saoradh, who were prevented them attending their Ard Fheis on the day he presided over his.
+Mr Adams’s claim that ‘republicanism has never been stronger’ must have rung more than a little hollow with those members of Saoradh, who were prevented from attending their Ard Fheis on the day he presided over his.